kirubarajan/blog/src/pages/study/index.md

 ## Compositional Attention Networks for Machine Reasoning
 [Hudson et. al, 2018](https://arxiv.org/abs/1803.03067)

 The authors design a novel fully differentiable neural network architecture that is capable of explicit and expressive reasoning.
-One primary goal of the paper is interpretibility, without sacrificing the predictive performance of black box methods.
+One primary goal of the paper is interpretability, without sacrificing the predictive performance of black box methods.
 Problems are decomposed into attention-based steps, and are solved using Memory, Attention, and Composition (MAC) sub-units.
 On the CLEVR dataset for visual reasoning, the model accomplishes a state-of-the-art 98.9% accuracy, using less data than competing models.

 ## Fine-tuning Transformer Models
 Easy usage can be done through the GPT-2 Simple package by Max Woolf (https://github.com/minimaxir/gpt-2-simple).